-This year — perhaps for the first time ever — I’m hoping for a winter of steady below-freezing temperatures.
+This year, I’m hoping for a winter of steady below-freezing temperatures.
 Because we want to skate.
 A lot!

-The city counts more than 200 skating rinks and ice rings in its 19 boroughs, as well as the refrigerated rink beside Beaver Lake in Mount-Royal park and a refrigerated rink at Jean-Drapeau Park on Île Ste.
-Hélène.
-At the time of publishing, an Old Port representative said the picturesque Bonsecours Basin skating rink will not open this winter.
+The city counts more than 200 skating rinks and ice rings in its 19 boroughs, as well as the refrigerated rink beside Beaver Lake in Mount-Royal park and one at Parc Jean-Drapeau on Île Ste.
+Hélène (in December 2021, the park added a refrigerated skating trail).

 Finding a rink close to home

 Find your local rink by accessing your borough’s page on the montreal.ca website.
 Each borough is listed at the bottom of the main page.

 And to avoid disappointed kids, make sure to check rink conditions through montreal.ca (use search word “rinks”).
 You can also call your borough by dialing 311.

 Montreal’s 15 demerged cities may have their own reservation system or regulations that differ from the City of Montreal.
 Check out each of their websites for rink locations, and follow social media for the most up-to-date information.

 Now all we have to do is wait for the temperature to drop, do some light stretching to warm up those tired muscles, and hit the ice.

 For tips on making your own backyard rink, click here.